 Nicaragua - El Limon

-El Limon is a farming community of over 60 families near the major town of Estelí, Nicaragua.
-Given its location in the north of the country where the 1970s civil war was fought, Limón has very strong Sandinista roots and this translates into the insistence that any changes do not disenfranchise the poorer residents.
-El Limon has kept with the Nicaraguan grassroots model of governance, and the community has a history of organizing, and if necessary, seeking help for its own village improvement initiatives.
+El Limón is a farming community of over 60 families near the major town of Estelí.
+Given its location in the north of the country where the 1970s civil war was fought, El Limón has very strong Sandinista roots and this translates into the insistence that any changes do not disenfranchise the poorer residents.
+El Limón has kept with the Nicaraguan grassroots model of governance, and the community has a history of organizing, and if necessary, seeking help for its own village improvement initiatives.

-During the November 2013 assessment trip, the EWB-SFP project team performed interviews and surveys, and realized that El Limon’s storage tank did not reach sufficient capacity for there to be enough head to reach many homes in the village.
+During a November 2013 assessment trip, the EWB-SFP project team performed interviews and surveys, and realized that El Limón’s storage tank did not reach sufficient capacity for there to be enough head to reach many homes in the village.
 Because the pump is solar powered, insufficient water is pumped on cloudy days to meet demand and the storage tank was not filled at night.
-After performing a feasibility study, a hybrid grid/solar powered solution was proposed because if the system were connected to the grid, then at night time the community could switch the pump on, and let the tank fill up so that in the morning there would be enough head to reach the homes at the extremities of the village.
+After performing a feasibility study, a hybrid grid/solar powered solution was proposed.
+If the system were connected to the grid, the community could connect the pump at night and let the tank fill up so that in the morning there would be enough head to reach the homes at the extremities of the village.
 Additionally, on cloudy days they could connect to the grid and have enough power to continue to pump water.